-Yolo County Supervisor Lucas Frerichs spoke of the "Amazingness of the Yolo County Archives" during a Yolo County Board of Supervisor meeting in October, 2024.
+Yolo County Supervisor Lucas Frerichs spoke of the "Amazingness of the Yolo County Archives" during a Yolo County Board of Supervisors meeting in October, 2024.
 And Friends of the Yolo County Archives agrees wholeheartedly!

 Mission